 Depending on the home’s location, homeowners may be required to pay a flood certification fee.
 This fee pays for a document that states whether or not the property is located within a designated flood zone.
 For properties within a flood zone, the homeowner will be required to purchase a flood insurance policy through the National Flood Insurance Program.
 Flood certification fees typically run between $15 and $25.

 If available, mortgage points can help the borrower get a reduced interest rate and therefore lower the overall cost to refinance a house.
 In general, each mortgage point equals 1 percent of the loan amount, and the more points the borrower buys, the lower their interest rate.
 For every mortgage point purchased, the borrower’s interest rate will fall by around 0.25 percent.
 Purchasing mortgage points increases the total closing cost amount but will decrease the loan’s interest rate, which can save the homeowner money over the term of the loan.

 Types of Mortgage Refinances

-There are several different options when it comes to refinancing a mortgage.
-Borrowers can choose from a cash-out refinance, a cash-in refinance, a rate-and-term refinance, a streamline refinance, a reverse mortgage, a no-closing-cost refinance, and a short refinance.
+There are several different mortgage refinancing options that borrowers can choose from: a cash-out refinance, a cash-in refinance, a rate-and-term refinance, a streamline refinance, a reverse mortgage, a no-closing-cost refinance, and a short refinance.